This section provides you with information on how personal data are processed by the operator of the website, the Office of the CDR Initiative.

 If you sign up to be on the CDR Initiative's newsletter mailing list, your e-mail address, your choice of newsletter and your individually selected user name (optional) will be stored on a server.
 The processing of the data is carried out on the basis of your consent pursuant to Article 6 (1) (a) GDPR.
 We use these data to send out the newsletters.
 We do not share your data with third parties and do not use them for any other internal purposes.

 When you register, your data are stored on our server and an e-mail confirming the registration is sent to the e-mail address you provided; this e-mail contains a link which you must click on in order to finalise the registration.
 If you do not click on the link to finalise registration, the data will be deleted after 24 hours.
 Furthermore, if you choose to cancel the newsletter subscription, your data will be deleted immediately.

-Responsibility for the processing of personal data lies with the – both in its capacity as a contracting party under civil law and as part of its obligation to perform public responsibilities.
+Responsibility for the processing of personal data lies with the Office of the CDR Initiative.
 Data subjects therefore have the following rights under the GDPR:

 a) Right of access – Article 15 GDPR

 The right of access gives data subjects comprehensive access to data concerning them and to several other key criteria, such as the purpose of processing or the duration of storage.
 Exceptions to this right are governed by section 34 BDSG (Federal Data Protection Act).

 b) Right to rectification – Article 16 GDPR

 The right to rectification enables data subjects to have inaccurate personal data concerning them corrected.